Carlos Erwin Arias

-Carlos Erwin Arias Égüez (born 27 April 1980 in Portachuelo, Santa Cruz) is a Bolivian goalkeeper who most recently played for Sport Boys Warnes.
+Carlos Erwin Arias Égüez (born 27 April 1980 in Portachuelo, Santa Cruz) is a Bolivian former goalkeeper.
+He last played for Sport Boys Warnes.

 Club career

 On 4 July 2010, Arias signed a 3-seasons' contract with Israeli Maccabi Netanya, due to his 20-game suspension in Bolivia.

 On 4 August 2011, Arias signed for Spanish Segunda side Córdoba CF.

 National team

 Arias has been capped for Bolivia in 41 games.
 Among the most important tournaments he has participated in is the Copa América 2001 and more recently Copa América 2011.